Tuesday, 15 June 2010

 The GR signs took us along the edge of the wood, but then suddenly disappeared, presumably into thick shrubbery, and left us to our own devices.

-One is never truly lost in France, and we made our way down the gentle slope on a zig-zag of farm tracks until we came to a road.
-It soon became clear that this was the road that we had recently turned off – we had made a very small amount of progress with a very large amount of effort, and were now heading in the wrong direction.
+One is never truly lost in France, and we made our way down the gentle slope on a zig-zag of tractor marks until we came to a road.
+It soon became clear that this was the road that we had recently turned off – we had made a very small amount of progress with a very large amount of effort.

 At the first chance we turned right, passed the hamlet of Peyrebrune with its prune-drying barns made of dark, slatted wood, and pressed on until we came out on a proper road, that is to say a road with cars (the D225).